History (see directly below) | More Manchester

 The

-industrial era has passed, but some of the impressive old mills
+industrial era has passed, but due to the concerted effort of

-have been converted to restaurants and offices, others serve as
+been converted to restaurants and offices.
+Others serve as university

-university classrooms, and one houses a technology center.
-Manchester's
+classrooms, and one houses a technology center.
+Manchester's current

-current community includes six colleges and universities and several
+community includes six colleges and universities and several leading

 Sources